Comparison

 💡 Quick Answer

-Queueing is a universal part of daily life, yet the unwritten rules of waiting in line can vary significantly across the globe.
-For travelers moving between Japan and Europe, these differences in queueing culture are more than just minor quirks; they reflect deeper cultural values that can influence your everyday interactions.
+Queueing is part of daily life almost everywhere, but the unwritten rules of waiting in line can vary greatly by culture.
+For travelers moving between Japan and Europe, these differences can be surprisingly noticeable in stations, restaurants, shops, museums, and tourist attractions.

 The Precision of Japanese Queues